 Configure the Zendesk Plugin for Integration with BeyondTrust Remote Support

-You must purchase this integration separately from both your BeyondTrust software and your Zendesk solution.
-For more information, contact BeyondTrust sales.
+You must purchase this integration separately for both your Remote Support software and your Zendesk solution.
+For more information, contact BeyondTrust's Sales team.

-Now that you have configured Zendesk and the Secure Remote Access Appliance, deploy and configure the Zendesk plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.
+Now that you have configured Zendesk and the B Series Appliance, deploy and configure the Zendesk plugin.

 - Restart the BeyondTrust Middleware Engine Windows service.